IQAC MAHARAJAS COLLEGE

-To make quality the defining element of higher education in India through a combination of self and external quality evaluation, promotion and sustenance initiatives.
+To make quality the defining element of academic activities through a combination of self and external quality evaluation, promotion and sustenance initiatives

 The primary aim of IQAC is